Michael Rupert: Composing

 Rupert composed the music, with book and lyrics by Jerry Colker, to the 1985 Off-Broadway music 3 Guys Naked from the Waist Down, which won the Drama Desk Award for Outstanding Book and was nominated for Outstanding Music.
 The score for Mail (1988) was also written by Rupert with Colker once again writing the book and lyrics.
 Rupert wrote the score to Strange Vacation (1998) and collaborated with Allan Heinberg.
 He composed the score and co-wrote the book and lyrics with Matthew Riopelle for the musical Streets of America (2007).
-On August 18, 2008 the number "Racing to the Moon" was released Footlight Label as a single featuring three different performances: one by Rupert, another by actor Sebastian Arcelus, and an instrumental version by the guitarist David Timmons.
-His debut single, "Racing to the Moon" was released on August 18, 2008 on the Footlight label.
+On August 18, 2008 the number "Racing to the Moon" was released Footlight Label as a single featuring three different performances: one by Rupert, which would be his debut single, another by actor Sebastian Arcelus, and an instrumental version by the guitarist David Timmons.

 Personal life

 Rupert lives in New York City with his life partner, Will Chafin.